 Dr Lucinda Townsley has been a doctor for over 20 years and has specialised in General Practice for over 15 years.

 Dr Townsley is passionate about the holistic nature of being a General Practitioner.
 She has a special interest in chronic disease management and values continuity of care with her patients.

 When not working at Highland Medical Centre she is a Senior Lecturer at University of Western Australia in medicine and is dedicated in helping the next generation of doctors going forward.

 Dayne Albronda (B.Sc (Chiro), B.Chiro, Grad Dip Sports Chiro) provides a multi-model approach to treat and prevent musculoskeletal injuries and optimise health.
 He works closely with GP’s to provide a multi-discipline approach to symptoms.
 The techniques he practices include Chiropractic Manipulation Therapy, Dry Needling, Soft Tissue/Muscle Treatments and Specific Clinical Exercises.

 Dayne has over 9 years’ experience working in private practice as well as previously working with sports teams and lecturing at Murdoch University.

 In his spare time he likes to keep active himself, regularly attending the gym, playing golf and surfing.

-His services at Highland Medical Centre are available throughout the week and includes every second Saturday.
+His services at Highland Medical Centre are available Monday to Friday.